lakshitrajput/Tabster/plugins/README.md

 3. Update `manifest.json`, important fields include `version`, `name` and `description`
 4. Update `webpack.commmon.js`, the title in the `getHtmlPlugins` function should be your extension name

-## Default Boilerplate Notes
+## Default Notes

 - Folders get flattened, static references to images from HTML do not need to be relative (i.e. `icon.png` instead of `../static/icon.png`)
-- Importing local ts/tsx/css files should be relative, since Webpack will build a dependancy graph using these paths
+- Importing local js/jsx/ts/tsx/css files should be relative, since Webpack will build a dependancy graph using these paths
 - Update the manifest file as per usual for chrome related permissions, references to files in here should also be flattened and not be relative